Continue reading below for the full job description or click the Download PDF button for the full job description.

 Community Impact and Engagement

-The President & CEO is responsible for the overall impact of Ability360 on the disability community, with emphasis on increasing its capacity to expand programs and services.
-The President & CEO is expected to establish and maintain cooperative and effective working relationships with other organizations and advocacy groups and to serve as an agency spokesperson and lobbyist with Congress, State Legislature, local governments, and the media.
-The President & CEO works closely with the Board of Directors to craft and adapt the strategy to achieve growth and increased capacity for serving the community, including raising funds to support it.
-They will establish and build relationships with top leaders in the community, including those representing the highest levels in business, government, and nonprofit sectors.
+The President & CEO is responsible for the overall impact of Ability360 on the disability community, emphasizing increasing its capacity to expand and usher in innovative and new programs and services.
+The President & CEO is expected to establish and maintain cooperative and effective working relationships with other organizations and advocacy groups, and serve as an agency spokesperson and lobbyist with Congress, State Legislature, local governments and the media.
+The President & CEO works closely with the Board of Directors to craft and adapt the strategy to achieve growth and increased capacity, and identify new opportunities to serve the community, including raising funds to support it.
+They will establish and build relationships with top leaders in the community, including those representing the highest levels in business, government and nonprofit sectors.

-The President & CEO will demonstrate through actions and language and understanding of independent living philosophy, the Americans with Disabilities Act, and disability rights and issues.
-It is the belief of Ability360 and the Board of Directors that the President and CEO should have personal experience or knowledge about disabilities.
+The President & CEO will demonstrate, through their actions and language, an understanding of independent living philosophy, the Americans with Disabilities Act (ADA) and disability rights and issues.

 Resource Development and Management

-The President and CEO will have oversight of the executive leadership team to ensure that high-quality programs and services are relevant and aligned with the organization’s strategic plan and vision.
-Additionally, the CEO will develop a high performing team by providing appropriate coaching, mentoring, and development.
+The President & CEO will oversee the executive leadership team to ensure that high-quality programs and services are relevant and aligned with the organization’s strategic plan and vision.
+Additionally, the President & CEO will develop a high performing team by providing appropriate coaching, mentoring and development.

-The President and CEO will be required to have a level of knowledge and understanding necessary to implement and enforce Ability360 personnel policies.
+The President & CEO will be required to have a level of knowledge and understanding necessary to implement and enforce Ability360 personnel policies.

-The President and CEO will report to the Board of Directors and will assist in the organization of and participation in six bi-monthly board meetings per year as well as other committees as required.
-Board recruitment and education of new board members will be a primary responsibility as well as the organization and facilitation of special board planning meetings.
+The President & CEO will report to the Board of Directors, and will assist in the organization of and participation in six bi-monthly board meetings per year as well as other committees as required.
+Board recruitment and education of new board members will be a primary responsibility and the organization and facilitation of special board planning meetings.

-- The President and CEO should be agile, adaptable, and lead the organization in the event of an emergency or unprecedented situation.
+- Agile, adaptable and lead the organization in the event of an emergency or unprecedented situation.

-- Ability to conceive and execute a wide range of projects and initiatives.
+- Able to conceive and execute a wide range of projects and initiatives.

 While performing the duties of this job, the employee regularly works in an office setting.

 This is a full-time position.
+This position requires that the President & CEO be located in the Phoenix metropolitan area.
 Days and hours of work are Monday through Friday, from 8:00 am to 5:00 pm.
 Evening and weekend work is often required as job duties demand.

-A competitive salary commensurate with experience with a complete benefits package including health, dental, vision, 403(b) retirement plan with employer match, and possible bonus.
+A competitive salary commensurate with experience with a complete benefits package including health, dental, vision, 403(b) retirement plan with employer match and possible bonus.
+Relocation assistance may be provided to the successful candidate.

 Application Process for the Ability360 CEO Position